 There is a very fine line between fighting what you feel is an injustice and “outing” Web sites.
 And sometimes even the biggest names in the industry have a hard time walking it without falling off the tightrope.
 Much like with the “intent” of a link, it is extremely hard to discern the “intent” of an outing.

-I’ve seen many folks drop off dinner lists over the years because they violated Omerta and discussed what was clearly off the record in public.
-Sure, maybe the guy you reported this time doesn’t affect me, but maybe the next guy you report will, collaterally, due to you bringing scrutiny on an industry with a lot of glass houses or outing a little known technique to make the Sphinn homepage.
+I've seen many folks drop off dinner lists over the years because they violated Omerta and discussed what was clearly off the record in public.
+Sure, maybe the guy you reported, this time, doesn't affect me, but maybe the next guy you report will, collaterally, due to you bringing scrutiny in an industry with a lot of glass houses or outing a little-known technique to make the Sphinn homepage.